 Can Child Custody Be Addressed in a Prenuptial?

-The one thing it cannot do is provide the solution to any issues relating to children who will be born to the marriage.
+The one thing it cannot do is provide the solution to any issues relating to children who will be born from the marriage.

 All courts base custody decisions on the best interests of the child.
 A prenup won’t be able to address custody as you will have no way of predicting what will serve your child’s best interests at an unspecified point in time should you divorce.